Context Attribution with Multi-Armed Bandit Optimization: Additional Experiment Details and Results

 \subsection{Evaluation Metrics}

 To assess the effectiveness of our context attribution method, we adopt two evaluation metrics: \emph{Top-$k$ Log-Probability Drop} and \emph{BERTScore Consistency}.

-\paragraph{Top-$k$ Log-Probability Drop.} \cite{cohen2024contextcite} This metric evaluates how much the average log-likelihood of the original response $R = (r_1, \dots, r_T)$ degrades when the top-$k$ most attributed context segments are removed according to a method $\tau$.
-Let $S_{\text{top-}k}(\tau)$ denote the context subset that excludes the $k$ segments with the highest attribution scores.
-The Top-$k$ log-probability drop is defined as:
+\paragraph{Top-$k$ Log-Probability Drop.} \cite{cohen2024contextcite} This metric evaluates the degradation of the model response's likelihood when the most influential segments are removed.
+Let $L(S)$ denote the average log-likelihood of the response $R$ given context subset $S$:

+The Top-$k$ log-probability drop is then defined as the difference in likelihood between the full context $C$ and the perturbed subset $S_{\text{top-}k}(\tau)$:

-Here, $P_{M}$ is the token-level likelihood under the language model $M$.
-A larger drop implies that the removed segments were more supportive of the generation, indicating more accurate attribution.
+A larger drop implies that the removed segments were more supportive of the generation, indicating higher attribution accuracy.

-\paragraph{BERTScore Consistency.} This metric evaluates attribution fidelity by measuring the semantic difference between the original response $R = (r_1, \dots, r_T)$, generated using the full context $C$, and the response $R'$, generated using the perturbated context $S_{\text{top-}k}(\tau)$.
+\paragraph{BERTScore Consistency.} This metric evaluates attribution fidelity by measuring the semantic difference between the original response $R = (r_1, \dots, r_T)$, generated using the full context $C$, and the response $R'$, generated using the perturbed context $S_{\text{top-}k}(\tau)$.
 We compute the BERTScore~\citep{zhang2019bertscore} between the two responses as:

 A lower BERTScore indicates a greater semantic shift caused by the ablation, suggesting that the removed segments were more influential.
 Thus, lower values reflect more accurate attribution.